Can I Place My 8-Month-Old Up for Adoption?

 Why Adoption Will Always Be an Option

-There’s a variety of reasons why a woman would want to start thinking about adoption after she’s left the hospital, and all of them are valid.
+There’s a variety of reasons why a woman might start thinking about adoption after she’s left the hospital, and all of them are valid.

 She could be in a situation where parenting isn’t financially feasible anymore.
 Maybe she started her pregnancy with a strong support network, but now she’s providing for her family as a single mother.
 She might just be in a situation where, after spending countless hours contemplating, she’s trying to figure out if parenting is the right fit for her.
 All of these situations and more can cause a woman to ask, “Can I start giving up a baby for adoption at 8 months with American Adoptions?”

-When you speak to one of our specialists, the answer will always be yes.
+If you are currently asking this question, the answer is yes.
 It’s never too late to choose adoption for your baby.
 We understand that this isn’t a decision that you can come to overnight.
 This likely isn’t your first time considering adoption, either.

 If adoption is an idea that you keep coming back to, the best place to start is by contacting one of our trained adoption specialists.
 We have years of experience helping women in your situation.
 Whether it’s within a few weeks of your baby’s birth, or even eight months later, our agency can help connect you with invaluable resources for your adoption.